 Enter the following data in the webform and click submit:

 Requester Name: <<Your name>>

 File Name: <<Your name>>_salaryreport.pdf

 Folder Name: Salary Report

 Folder Description: Salary Report Folder

-In another browser window, login to DOCS using the username and password that you have configured when you configured the PCS and DOCS integration in part 1 of this blog.
-You will notice the process instance folder and Salary Report folder are created.
+In another browser window, login to CEC using the username and password that you have configured when you configured the PCS and CEC integration in part 1 of this blog.
+You will notice the process instance folder and the Salary Report folder are created.
 The <<Your name>>_salaryreport.pdf will be created in the Salary Report folder.

 Going back to the workspace, you will see a task waiting for you.
 Open the task and navigate to the attachment and you will find the same PDF report in the Salary Report folder.